Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

-These lines are said by Evil Angel after Faustus gets interested in black magic, Evil Angel encourages Faustus to take black magic, he seduced him with the great that comes from it, telling him he will become like a god (like Jove, which is a name for Roman god).
+These lines are said by Evil Angel after Faustus gets interested in black magic, Evil Angel encourages Faustus to take black magic, he seduced him with the great that comes from it, telling him he will become like a God (like Jove, which is a name for Roman God).

 Evil Angel is an abstract character that represent the evil in Faustus.